 The Drinking Water Source Protection Plan for SSL is available for your review.
 It contains information about source protection zones, potential contamination sources, and management strategies to protect our drinking water.
-Our sources have been determined to have a low level of susceptibility from potential contamination.
+Our sources have been determined to have a low level of susceptibility from potential contamination sources such as roads.
 We have also developed management strategies to further protect our sources from contamination.